Mandy, Indiana are the beating heart of Manchester's DIY scene

 The album’s introduction, ‘Love Theme (4K VHS)’, is supposed to feel like a descent into something otherworldly, heralded by a chorus of pretty, eerie synths.
 It was partly influenced by the video game Bioshock, as well as the Alton Towers ride Hex.
 “I was like, ‘I want the album to open up in the way that this big, Biblical-sized event is about to occur,’” says Fair, the band’s main songwriter and producer.
 “The driving factor behind the writing was, ‘Does it sound unfamiliar, or like something that’s hard to define?’”

 The pleasantly gloomy bar we sit in is an institution of the Manchester music scene, the city where Mandy, Indiana formed, completed by drummer Alex MacDougall.
 As students, they each got a taste for eardrum-blowing noise in Withington and Fallowfield basements, and started to play in bands around the city; Fair was interested in combining experimental chaos with visceral, dark vocals in Caulfield’s native French.
-The band soon signed to New York label Fire Talk [PACKS, Dehd] and were playing big shows and festivals all over the UK, including opening slots for IDLES, Gilla Band and Squid – including a recent slot at Austin’s SXSW.
+The band soon signed to New York label Fire Talk [PACKS, Dehd] and were playing big shows and festivals all over the UK, including opening slots for IDLES, Gilla Band and Squid – and a recent slot at Austin’s SXSW.
 They don’t feel particularly tied to their hometown; Caulfield, who’s originally from Paris, recently moved to Berlin, citing Manchester’s rising costs and disappearing identity.

 It adds to the band’s placeless feeling that in a city defined by musical nostalgia, they’re interested in making stuff that sounds like nothing else.
 “I think it’s pretty easy for us to say we’re not just a Manchester band, ‘cause it’s not influenced by the [musical] sound of Manchester,” says Caulfield.
 “A friend of mine said to me, ‘I’ll be walking down the street and I’ll hear a Mandy, Indiana sound.’
 Because it’s a weird collection of things, and it’s very influenced by just the world.”